 Every employee has a responsibility to assist the University in identifying and eliminating safety problems in the University environment.
 Any employee who believes there is a safety problem in his/her work environment, or elsewhere in the University is obligated to bring the problem to the attention of the Risk Management Office.
 The Office shall be headed by the Director, Risk Management who shall coordinate all safety activities of the University including implementation and maintenance of any workplace drug testing program required by state or federal law.
 All such program policies and procedures will be on file in the Risk Management office and available for inspection by University employees and the public during normal business hours.
-The Director, Risk Management is charged with the planning and implementation and all associated rules and regulations.
+The Director, Risk Management is charged with the planning and implementation of action to meet the requirements of all other applicable state and federal legislation and all associated rules and regulations.
 The Director, Risk Management shall have the authority necessary to ensure the safety of the University community, including the authority to vacate and close down University facilities, projects or activities.
 The Director's decisions are subject only to review by the President or his/her designee.